 The lab is interested in molecular and cellular mechanisms that control plasticity of neurotransmitter release and their role in normal brain function and in disease.

 Our publications on PubMed.

 Regulation of SV recycling

 Deletion of the giant presynaptic scaffolding protein Bassoon leads to a reduction in the size of readily releasable pool of vesicles in multiple types of synapses as well as defects in the release sites reloading during high frequency stimulation in cerebellar mossy fiber to granule cell synapses (Frank et al., 2010; Hallermann et al., 2010; Jing et al., 2013).
-In a running project with contribution of Carolina Montenegro-Venegas from LIN Magdeburg, we addressed the molecular basis of this phenotype using imaging of SV recycling in cultured neurons.
-We identified multiple functional interactions of bassoon with synaptic kinases and phosphatases, which seems to critically influence the presynaptic short-term and homeostatic plasticity via regulation of SV recycling at several entry sites.
+In a running project, we addressed the molecular basis of this phenotype using imaging of SV recycling in cultured neurons (Montenegro-Venegas et al., 2022).
+We identified dysregulation of multiple synaptic kinases and phosphatases in absence of bassoon, which leads to the changes the presynaptic short-term and homeostatic plasticity via regulation of SV recycling at several entry sites.

-In more translational projects we took up these phosho-regulations and identified their involvement in in the context of Alzheimer’s disease and neuropsychiatric conditions (Altmuller et al., 2017; Lazarevic et al., 2017; Lazarevic et al., 2018, Anni et al., 2021 CMLS).
+In more translational projects we took up these phosho-regulations and identified their involvement in in the context of Alzheimer’s disease and neuropsychiatric conditions (Altmuller et al., 2017; Lazarevic et al., 2017; Lazarevic et al., 2018; Anni et al., 2021; Guhathakurta et al., in preparation).

 Dynamic organisation of presynaptic voltage-gated calcium channels